jcseals/jcseals.github.io/_posts/2019-05-25-htb-chaos-walkthrough.md

 Ayush
 ```

-I cut the base64 encoded attachments that were also in the e-mail for the sake of space.
+I removed the base64 encoded attachments from the snippet above that were also in the e-mail for the sake of space.
 The first attachment was a python script named "en.py" which looks to be an incomplete script that encrypts another file's contents and writes it to a new file.
 The second attachment contained what looked to be random / encrypted data.
 Mostly random data with an integer near where the magic bytes should be.

 Here's the incomplete python script we found in the e-mail: